thedirtyd/yet-another-media-player/BETA_WORKFLOW_GUIDE.md

 **What it does:**
 - Runs rollup build on both branches
-- For beta branch: Provides guidance on next steps
+- For beta branch: Provides guidance on next steps and workflow links
 - For main branch: Standard build and commit
+- Auto-commits built files to the respective branch

 ## Workflow Comparison